 This can have incredible results.
 The Deep Patient program at Mount Sinai hospital in New York has proved remarkably good at predicting illnesses based on hospital records.
 This includes really difficult to diagnose conditions like schizophrenia.

 The problem is, nobody really knows how.
 The complexity of deep learning algorithms is so great that even the engineers who designed the program are often unable to work out how it arrives at its conclusions, even though those conclusions may be excellent.
 This is known as AI’s ‘black box’.
 We are able to see the inputs and the outputs, but everything that goes on in-between is shrouded in mystery.
 How does one ensure the security of such a system?
 If the outputs of such a system are trusted but not understood, then it is possible for the processing algorithm to be corrupted to give different results, and nobody would know.
 In the example referenced earlier, the Port of Rotterdam has avoided a black box approach altogether by setting reliable parameters for its program’s predictions.

 Though AI and its derivatives promise a new world of opportunity for our species, we need to tread carefully.
-As we move to place AI at the heart of facilitative technologies like 5G, as well as governments, corporations and our homes, it is more important than ever that we develop intelligent ways to manage artificial intelligence.
+As we move to place AI at the heart of facilitative technologies like 5G, as well as governments, corporations and our homes, it is more important than ever that we develop intelligent ways to manage risks of AI.
 Research so far has been limited to white hat hackers using ML to identify vulnerabilities and plan fixes.
 But at the speed AI is developing, it won’t be long before we see attacks on a mass scale.
 We need to prepare now.